 Who Isn’t Eligible?

-Individuals in CO, CT, DC, HI, ME, NM, RI, VT, and WA are not eligible for a short-term health plan because the rules in order to sell these plans are so strict that no insurers offer them in those states.
-Clients in CA, MA, NJ, and NY are not able to purchase these plans because they are banned.
+Individuals in CO, CT, DC, HI, IL, ME, MN, NM, RI, VT, and WA are not eligible for a short-term health plan because the rules to sell these plans are so strict that no insurers offer them in those states.
+Clients in CA, MA, NJ, and NY cannot purchase these plans because they are banned.

 If your client qualifies for a short-term health plan, notify them of the benefits that come along with these plans!